DeliciousHair/docker-slurm/README.md

 ## Usage
 We assume that a MySQL dump file has been provided.
-Connecting this container to an existing MySQL database is beyond the scope of this work.
+Connecting this container to an existing MySQL database as a non-root user is beyond the scope of this work.

 ### Create a database
 Use the official MySQL docker image to make use of the database dump first: